Gender differences in Alzheimer disease: Brain atrophy, histopathology burden, and cognition

 Digital Object Identifier (DOI)

 Filon, Jessica R.; Intorcia, Anthony J.; Sue, Lucia I.; Vazquez Arreola, Elsa; Wilson, Jeffrey; Davis, Kathryn J.; Sabbagh, Marwan N.; Belden, Christine M.; Caselli, Richard J.; Adler, Charles H.; Woodruff, Bryan K.; Rapscak, Steven Z.; Ahern, Geoffrey L.; Burke, Anna D.; Jacobson, Sandra; Shill, Holly A.; Driver-Dunckley, Erika; Chen, Kewei; Reiman, Eric M.; Beach, Thomas G.; and Serrano, Geidy E., "Gender differences in Alzheimer disease: Brain atrophy, histopathology burden, and cognition" (2016).
-Neurology Articles.
+Neurology.
 683.